chintoz/chintoz/README.md

 ### Hi there 👋

-- 🌱 May, Dart's month.
-I'm going to be focused on Dart language during the next 31 days.
+- 🌱 June, Scala's month again.
+I'm going to be focused on Dart language during the next 30 days.
+Furthermore, I'll complete the challenges from previous month in Dart.  🤦
-- 👯 I’m looking to collaborate on Kafkalytic plugin.
-I have an idea to improve the plugin.
-Working on a Pull Request for it.
+- 👯 Spring Cloud in Action.
+I'm reading it and I'm implementing the same "microservices" but with slightly changes.
+My own contribution.

 <!--
 **chintoz/chintoz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.